Your area Not set — showing everywhere

 Addressed

 Mike Salmon requested approval for the Planning Board to resend postcards to residents regarding the Master Plan survey.
-He noted that previous mailings were lost by the USPS and that the current response rate shows a disparity between resident and non-resident participation.
+He noted that the previous mailing was lost by USPS and that current response rates show a disparity between resident and non-resident participation.
 Key concern

 Board response